Variational properties of the abstract subdifferential operator

 \section{Introduction}

 Given a set $L$ of functions (also known as elementary functions), a function is $L$-convex, or \emph{abstract convex} when it can be expressed as the supremum of functions from $L$.
 Abstract convexity (also known as convexity without linearity) has been extensively studied since the 1970s, and is the subject of at least three monographs~\parencite{FoundationsOfPallas1997,rubinov:2000,Singer}, and many papers~\parencite{andramonov:2002,bui.ea:2021,burachik.ea:2004,BurachikRubinov,diaz-millan.ea:2023,kutateladze72} just to name a few.
 Many notions and results from classical convexity have been generalised, including duality~\parencite{kutateladze72}, the conjugate function~\parencite{rubinov:2000}, the subdifferential~\parencite{rubinov:2000} and normal cones~\parencite{jeyakumar.ea:2007}.
-The aim of this paper is to investigate abstract subdifferential calculus, which will be a significant step towards the development of abstract convexity based numerical methods.
+This paper aims to investigate abstract subdifferential calculus, which will be a significant step towards the development of numerical methods based on abstract convexity.

-In convex analysis the subdifferential plays an essential role for developing algorithms.
+In convex analysis, the subdifferential plays an essential role in developing algorithms.
 A major challenge in generalising the properties of the convex subdifferential to the abstract convex subdifferential is that most proofs rely on Minkowski's theorem on the separation of sets.
 However, such a theorem is not known in abstract convex analysis, and in fact, we show in this paper that its generalisation is not true in general.
 More specifically, there might not exist a function $l\in L$ separating two $L$-convex sets.
 Consequently, we prove the results in this paper without resorting to such separation results.

 Another challenge in the application of abstract convexity to practical problems is the choice of an efficient set of elementary functions.
 In some cases, for example uniform approximation problems, the choice is straightforward, but this situation is rather exceptional.
 For some classes of functions, such as quasiconvex functions, some elementary sets of functions are known~\cite{rubinov:2000,daniilidis.ea:2002} but counter-examples presented in~\cite{burachik.ea.08} and in this paper show that they do not always enable the generalisation of results such as the maximality of the subdifferential operator, or the maximum rule.